netsil/manifests/README.md

 The collectors are installed on your application instances (VMs or containerized environments) and mirror the service interactions & metrics back to Netsil AOC for real-time analysis.

+You may install the collectors in a variety of environments, independent of the AOC environment.
+For instance, you may run the AOC as a standalone docker container, but install the collectors in Kubernetes.

+## Installation
-To install Netsil AOC and the collectors, refer to the README of the subdirectory that corresponds to your deploy environment.
+To install the AOC, refer to the subdirectory of this repository that corresponds to your deploy environment.

+To install the collectors, refer to the `Documentation > Collectors` tab within your AOC instance.

 ## Documentation
 The instructions below should be enough to get you started.
-However, you can browse through our [full documentation](https://netsil.github.io/docs), which provides API documentation, user guides, and more.
+However, you can browse through our [full documentation](https://netsil.github.io/docs), which provides API definitions, user guides, and more.

+You may also reach this site from the `Documentation` tab within your AOC instance.
+The documentation within the AOC is more likely to be in-sync with your current version of Netsil.

 ## Prerequisites
 ### Resource Requirements